-In the promotional video below produced by Fashion TV, models are dressed in Indian atire and visit restaurants in the city to try exquisite South Indian cuisine together.
-Dressed in Sari's that are embedded with jewels, fresh flower headbands and bright makeup along with braided ponytails.
-The fabulous dinners included steamed rice, fish head curry and many more delicious dishes.
+In a promotional video produced by Fashion TV, models dressed in Indian atire visit restaurants in Singapore’s popular Little India to try exquisite South Indian cuisine.
+Dressed in Saris embedded with jewels and adorned with fresh flower headbands, the models cum actresses sample fabulous local cuisine including fish head curry.

 On the 14th July, the festival organisers broke a new Guinness World Record for the most number of fish heads served in one location.
 They serving 2,012 fish heads curries to 2012 paying guests.
 The curry was cooked by chefs from restaurants located in Little India – The Banana Leaf Apolo, Sakunthala’s Food Palace, Gayatri, Muthu’s Curry and Anjappar Authentic Chettinad Restaurant.
 Diners were entertained by multicultural and multinational performances during the evening event with a special performance by local comedian Kumar.

 Every year the organisers, the Restaurants Association of Singapore attempt to create and break a new world record.
 Last year they set up the longest dining table, which measured 120m with diners served sumptuous north and south Indian food.